swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 ```

 The simplest way to add a test is to add a function that calls this function
-with arguments for which we already know the answer:
+with arguments for which we already know the answer.

 ```python
 def mean(numlist):